Connect with others who understand.

 Tamoxifen

-Tamoxifen (Soltamox) is an FDA-approved drug that’s been used to treat estrogen-positive breast cancer for decades.
-Also available as a generic, tamoxifen is well studied for its safety and efficacy.
-Researchers completed a study in 2023 to determine if this antiestrogen therapy can potentially help treat PAH, but as of August 2024, they had not published any results.
+Tamoxifen is FDA-approved to treat estrogen receptor-positive breast cancer.
+Also available as a generic, tamoxifen is well studied for its safety and effectiveness.
+In 2023, researchers completed a study to see if this antiestrogen therapy could help treat PAH.
+As of November 2025, the results had not yet been published.

 Anastrozole

-While the research for these new treatments is ongoing, many people living with PAH are curious about what is to come in the future.
-One myPHteam member asked, “Has anyone heard of any new clinical trials coming out that may have the ability to cure this disease?”
+While the research continues, many people living with PAH are eager to know what the future holds.
+A myPHteam member asked, “Has anyone heard of any new clinical trials coming out that may have the ability to cure this disease?”

-Clinical trials play a crucial role in the development of new treatments.
-By participating in a clinical trial, you can help researchers better understand PAH and potentially gain access to cutting-edge therapies before they become widely available.
-If you’re considering joining a clinical trial, talk to your doctor to see if it might be a good fit for you.
+Clinical trials play a key role in developing new treatments.
+By joining a clinical trial, you can help researchers learn more about PAH, and you might be able to try new treatments before they’re available to everyone.
+If you’re interested in a clinical trial, talk with your doctor to see if it might be a good fit for you.

-Are you curious about new treatments for pulmonary arterial hypertension?
-What has your current treatment experience been like?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Are you curious about treatment options for pulmonary arterial hypertension?
+What has your treatment been like?
+Let others know in the comments below.

 References